Skip to main content

 → [*] ZSTD # Recommended: High compression ratio and fast decompression

-# Other options: LZ4 (Fastest), XZ (Smallest), GZIP (Best compatibility)
+# Others: LZ4 (Fastest), XZ (Smallest), GZIP (Best compatibility)

-16.8 Compile and Install Kernel
+16.8 Build and Install Kernel

 #